John & Francie Pepper Freedom Lecture Series with William Taubman

 50 East Freedom Way, Cincinnati, OH 45202

 This event is free and open to the public.
-RSVP link coming soon.
+Click here to RSVP.

 William Taubman, the Bertrand Snell Professor of Political Science Emeritus at Amherst College, is the author of Gorbachev: His Life and Times.
 Drawing on interviews with Gorbachev himself, transcripts and documents from the Russian archives, and interviews with Kremlin aides and adversaries, as well as foreign leaders, Taubman’s intensely personal portrait extends to Gorbachev’s remarkable marriage to a woman he deeply loved, and to the family that they raised together.
 Nuanced and poignant, yet unsparing and honest, this sweeping account has all the amplitude of a great Russian novel.

 Taubman's biography, Khrushchev: The Man and His Era, won the Pulitzer Prize and the National Book Critics Circle Award for biography.
 Also the author of Stalin’s American Policy: From Entente to Détente to Cold War, and co-author with his wife, retired Amherst College professor of Russian Jane Taubman, of Moscow Spring, William Taubman was president of the American Association for the Advancement of Slavic Studies in 2009 and chairs the Academic Advisory Committee of the Cold War International History Project at the Woodrow Wilson Center in Washington.
 He has received the Karel Kramar Medal of the Czech Republic and the Order of Friendship of the Russian Federation.